OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Preliminaries

-To construct an oblivious algorithm, the most typical approach is to use oblivious RAM (ORAM) \cite{pathoram2013ccs}.
-However, as ORAM is constructed for a general use case as a key-value store, several task-specific methods (e.g., ML \cite{ohrimenko2016oblivious} or sampling \cite{oblivioussample2019nips}) are proposed from a performance perspective.
-Furthermore, ORAM generally assumes that there is trusted memory space as a \textit{client}, which is incompatible with the SGX assumption of leaking memory access patterns in enclaves, and only the CPU registers should be considered trusted memory space. \cite{ohrimenko2016oblivious} implements oblivious machine learning algorithms using \texttt{CMOV}, which is an x86 instruction providing a conditional copy in the CPU registers. \texttt{CMOV} moves data from register to register based on a condition flag in the register, which is not observed by any memory access patterns.
-With this \texttt{CMOV} instruction, conditional branching can be implemented with a constant memory access pattern that does not depend on input.
-Moreover, using \texttt{CMOV} to implement a program with a single path and no conditional branching, we can also defend against timing-based side channel attacks \cite{van2018nemesis} and branch prediction attacks \cite{lee2017inferring}.
-We can construct oblivious algorithms based on primitives, such as \textit{oblivious move} (\texttt{o\_mov}, Listing \ref{list:o_mov}) and \textit{oblivious swap} (\texttt{o\_swap}, Listing \ref{list:o_swap}). \texttt{o\_mov(flag,x,y)} is a function that takes a condition flag of type bool as its first argument and returns \texttt{x} or \texttt{y} depending on the flag; \texttt{o\_swap(flag,x,y)} has a similar signature.
-Zerotrace \cite{DBLP:conf/ndss/SasyGF18} implements PathORAM on SGX by obliviously implementing client storage with these \texttt{CMOV}-based oblivious primitives.
-We compare this state-of-the-art with our proposed method in the experiment explained in Section \ref{sec:experiment}.
+A typical approach for constructing an oblivious algorithm utilizes an ORAM, such as PathORAM \cite{pathoram2013ccs}.
+Although ORAMs are designed for general use as key-value stores, several oblivious task-specific algorithms, such as ML \cite{ohrimenko2016oblivious} and SQL processing \cite{zheng2017opaque} (see Section \ref{sec:related_works} for details), have been proposed from a performance perspective.
+They are constructed based on oblivious sort \cite{batcher1968sorting} and/or access to all memory (i.e., linear scan), and are distinct from ORAM at the algorithmic level.
+Further, ORAM generally assumes that the existence of a trusted memory space such as \textit{client storage} \cite{pathoram2013ccs}, which is incompatible with the SGX assumption of leaking access patterns in enclaves.
+Thus, only CPU registers should be considered to be trusted memory spaces \cite{DBLP:conf/ndss/SasyGF18}. \cite{ohrimenko2016oblivious} implemented oblivious ML algorithms using \texttt{CMOV}, which is an x86 instruction providing a conditional copy in the CPU registers. \texttt{CMOV} moves data from register to register based on a condition flag in the register, which is not observed by any memory access patterns.
+Using the \texttt{CMOV} instruction, conditional branching can be implemented with a constant memory access pattern that does not depend on the input, thereby removing the leakage of subsequent code addresses.
+For example, Zerotrace \cite{DBLP:conf/ndss/SasyGF18} implements PathORAM on SGX by obliviously implementing client storage based on \texttt{CMOV}.
+We can construct and use low-level oblivious primitives, such as \textit{oblivious move} (\texttt{o\_mov}, Listing 1) and \textit{oblivious swap} (\texttt{o\_swap}, Listing 2). \texttt{o\_mov(flag,x,y)} is a function that accepts a Boolean condition flag as its first argument and returns \texttt{x} or \texttt{y} depending on the flag.
+Therefore, designing an appropriate oblivious algorithm for SGX requires a combination of high-level algorithm designs, such as the oblivious sort and low-level primitives.